 Denver Wealth Management Background

 Denver Wealth Management was founded by Blair Braden and Zachary Bouck in 2012.
 After working as a financial advisors at Waddell & Reed in Denver, Braden founded the firm to supply what he saw as a need for education regarding wealth preservation.
-Although it has yet to celebrate its 10th birthday, the firm has grown rapidly since its founding, providing advisory services to more than 400 clients during the most recent fiscal year.
+Although it has yet to celebrate its 10th birthday, the firm has grown rapidly since its founding, providing advisory services to many clients.

 In order to work with Denver Wealth Management in any capacity, you’ll need at least $5,000.
 Above that, higher account sizes will provide access to more services.
 For instance, an account size of at least $500,000 will mean a dedicated certified financial planner (CFP) and face-to-face advising sessions.